People

 Dept. of Human Development & Family Studies

-Second, I am curious about how psychosocial development occurs under the purview of different psychological symptoms.
-In other words, how do experiences with mental illness shape who we think we are, where we think we are going in life, and what it means to be here?
-In the past, I have focused on certain individual differences (e.g., subclinical depressive symptoms, subclinical autistic traits, facets of impulsivity), but I am looking forward to expanding my repertoire.
+Second, I am interested in how identity, purpose, and meaning interface with well-being.
+Within this area of research, I am focused on both directions of this association: how psychosocial development informs well-being (for the better and the worse; see derailment), and how experiences with mental illness shape our senses of self and self-direction.
+In the past, I have focused on certain individual differences (e.g., subclinical depressive symptoms, subclinical autistic traits), but I am looking forward to expanding my repertoire.

 Graduate Students